varya/steroids/_posts/steroids_npm/2013-05-31-installing.markdown

 npm might give you a few alerts about some third party libraries.
 This doesn't affect Steroids.
 However, if npm fails to install a third party library and gives an error, it can be typically fixed just by running the `$ npm install steroids -g` command again.

+If you're getting `ENOTEMPTY` errors while installing, the cause might be some old, incompatible packages that have been cached by npm.
+You can try `$ npm cache clean` to clean previously cached npm packages from your `~/node_modules` directory.

 ##Updating Steroids

 <em><strong>NOTE:</strong> if you are updating Steroids after changing your Node.js version, you should use `$ npm install steroids -g` instead of `update`.
 If you run into any issues, running `$ npm uninstall steroids -g` and re-installing should fix most problems.
 Let us know on the [forums][forums] if you are still having problems.</em>